-Are federal crimes different from state crimes?
+How are federal crimes different from Florida state crimes?

 Can a crime be prosecuted at both state and federal levels?

-How serious are federal criminal charges?
+How serious are these criminal charges?

 Knowing the severity of an allegation, charge, or potential conviction will help you to more accurately determine what your next move will be.
 You should know that federal crimes are similar to state crimes in many ways, with some big exceptions.
-Generally speaking, federal crimes are considered to be much more serious than state crimes.
-They carry longer sentences and also fall under federal jurisdiction.
+Generally speaking, these crimes are considered to be much more serious than state crimes.
+They carry longer sentences and also fall under the government’s jurisdiction.
 Being that these crimes are enforced by agencies such as the FBI, DEA, ICE, USPS, and other similar agencies, they are considered to be more severe offenses.
-Crimes against federal property or related to interstate commerce, the United States Constitution, or other similar areas are also treated very seriously and thus carry more severe consequences.
+Crimes against government property or related to interstate commerce, the United States Constitution, or other similar areas are also treated very seriously and thus carry more severe consequences.

 What are the differences in sentencing for state and federal convictions?

 Understanding what may happen next if you are successfully convicted of a federal crime is also important.
 The amount of time that you may be made to serve if you’re convicted of a federal crime and the potential consequent sentence is usually up to 85% more than the length of time you may serve if convicted and sentenced for a state crime.
 This means that federal sentencing and time served is much harsher than sentencing at a state level.
 Additionally, since double jeopardy does not apply to federal crimes, your sentence can be even longer if you are prosecuted at both federal and state levels.
 The right lawyer may be able to help you significantly decrease the amount of time that may need to be served.
-A federal defense attorney will also fight to protect your rights and help you find better options in these types of situations.
+A federal defense attorney in Tampa will also fight to protect your rights and help you find the best options in these types of situations.

 What constitutes a federal crime?

-In the United States, a federal offense is an act that has been made illegal by federal legislation.
+In the United States, a federal offense is an act that has been made illegal by national legislation.
 When you’re prosecuted for a federal crime, you’ll be prosecuted at both a state and federal level.
 Thus, a federal crime is one that is prosecuted under federal criminal law instead of under state criminal law.
 In-drug related federal offenses, mandatory minimum sentences may be enforced if a federal law is implicated.
 In most federal criminal cases, federal government agencies are involved.
 These agencies include the Federal Bureau of Investigation, the Drug Enforcement Agency, the Department of Homeland Security, the Internal Revenue Service, and sometimes even the Postal Service.
 The most common federal crimes are:

 - drug-related crimes